lugipfupf/ambient-jenkins-statuuus/README.md

 * [Python Jenkins](https://python-jenkins.readthedocs.io/en/latest/), a python wrapper for the Jenkins REST API
 * [pySerial](https://pythonhosted.org/pyserial/), a module that encapsulates the access for the serial port

+# Extensibility
+Hacking the code without having a Blinky around proved to be a bit cumbersome.
+You can use the SvgAdapter which priodically generates a SVG file.
+Open the included status.html in any browser to see a simulated Blinky.

+If you want to write your own adapter make sure you implement the method `fade_to_colors(self, colors)`.
+Refer to current code for examples.

 ## Config
 All the configuration happens in the file `config.py`:
 ```